dreamjh20/flask-study/flask-name-nickname/README.md

 # Name & Nickname Service

 This service is a Nickname Encyclopedia made by JunHyuk Moon.
 Everyone can add name and nickname as a set.
-We can search nicknames whenever we want and also we can update nicknames.
+You can search nicknames whenever you want and also you can update nicknames.